Menu UVK help - System booster Pub

 Right-clicking an error item line will open its context menu, as shown in the picture below:

-Select the items you wish to delete by checking or un-checking the corresponding boxes.
+Select the items you wish to delete by checking or un-checking the corresponding checkboxes.
 Changing the state of a checkbox in the parent branch will set the same state to the child lines.
 This can be useful to quickly change the state of an entire section.

 UVK will only take a few seconds to create the restore point and delete all the selected entries and files.
+You will be presented with a message box telling the results of the removal, like the picture below.

 Note that the option to delete the items will only be available for registered users (who have purchased a UVK license key)